Enjoying our puzzle hints?

 Definition: a type of building, related to words like 'sand castle' or 'white castle'

-Why it's tricky: can also refer to a relationship status
+Why it's tricky: can also refer to a chess piece or a last name

 Connections #999 explained